im-amrit-kumar/Anime_Recomendation_System/README.md

 Scikit-learn – Machine learning algorithms

 🚀 How to Run:

 Clone the repository:

-bash
-Copy
-Edit
 git clone https://github.com/yourusername/anime-recommendation.git
 cd anime-recommendation

 Install dependencies:

-bash
-Copy
-Edit
 pip install -r requirements.txt

-Open and run the Jupyter Notebook:
+Open and run the Jupyter Notebook: jupyter notebook Anime_Recommendation_System.ipynb

-bash
-Copy
-Edit
-jupyter notebook Anime_Recommendation_System.ipynb
 Follow the steps in the notebook to process the dataset and generate recommendations!